 - Self-Optimizing Infrastructure – Leverages predictive analytics and machine learning to continuously tune the converged IT/CT infrastructure to deliver optimal service quality across data centers and edge nodes.

-Implications for Business Leaders
+Implications for Business and Technology Leaders